Collateral Damage and the Constitution

 Why did Peter need to hear that bold prediction from Jesus at that moment?
 First, he had made himself vulnerable by saying what other disciples were afraid to utter.
 Many were thinking it.
 Only Peter was willing to say it.
 Second, he was about to see the man he called “the Christ” imprisoned and tortured.
 The whole dream was dissolving.
 Third, Peter was going to contribute to Jesus’s humiliation with the three denials, something he swore he would never do.
 The timing of Jesus’s prediction was crucial, because it would carry Peter through his trial by fire.

 There is a cliche in teaching that we teach the student, not the subject matter.
 Students remember who you are and how you teach, not just what you teach.
-Research shows that education students often imitate their best teachers in the past more than the teacher we try to impose on them in their teacher education.
-This is good from the point of view of knowing good teaching, but bad from the point of view of developing your own character as a teacher.
+Research shows that students of education often imitate their perceived best teachers in the past more than the teacher we try to impose on them in the course of teacher education.
+This is good from the point of view of knowing good teaching, but bad from the point of view of developing a personal style as a teacher.

 In teaching student teachers I finally learned that how I teach and how I treat students is the curriculum students receive more than the research about best practices and new classroom approaches.
 I began to realize that Jesus’ effectiveness as a teacher came from his daily actions as a compassionate, inclusive and personal teacher that left the most enduring memory on his pupils.

 My conversion to Jesus, the teacher, came late in my life.
 At least half way through my journey.
-But it came in the nick of time, when I was trying to teach teachers, who were eager for my experience as a high school teacher.
-What they did not know was that I was teaching more and more by example as I learned what the real curriculum was, what they would carry with them into student teaching.
+But it came in the nick of time, when I was trying to teach teachers, who were eager to receive my experience as a high school teacher.
+What they did not know was that I was teaching more and more by example as I learned what the real curriculum was.
+I was trying be the teacher they would carry with them into student teaching.

 Jesus shows us that character and identity formation are the heart of great teaching.
 His teaching was not successful because his disciples had a good grasp of the Law and the Prophets or even impressive faith.
-He was successful because he taught them as individuals, as much as the curriculum of the Good News..
+He was successful because he taught them as individuals, along with the curriculum of the Good News.
 He was successful because they could take up the cross as they had seen him do it: feed the hungry, heal the hurting, encourage the hopeless.
-They caught the spirit and the intent of his teachings, the part that would stay with them after graduation.
+They caught the Way of his teachings, the Life that would stay with them after graduation.
+They were changed in the same way Jesus hoped they would change others.

 And that’s what made this rabbi a Great Teacher.